 The point is not to predict your exact future.
 It is to show how quickly the pension gap widens once you stop pretending that solo retirement is "half a shared household".

-The presets use a 60-year-old UK saver with £180,000 already invested, seven more years of catch-up contributions, and the new State Pension as a baseline retirement income line.
-The calculator then changes the spending target, not the person.
+The presets use a 60-year-old UK saver with £180,000 already invested, catch-up contributions, and the new State Pension as a baseline retirement income line.
+The renter branch works to 70, moves to lower-cost housing, and includes a deliberately explicit £550/month means-tested housing-support placeholder from age 80.
+That support is not guaranteed and must be replaced with an actual entitlement estimate.

 That makes the comparison easier to read: